Water Resilience for Santiago de Chile

 • An expected increase of 3 °C in temperature due to climate change is predicted to cause several impacts, including droughts, turbidity events, and reduced water availability from glaciers.

 • Government reforms implemented in 1990 have allowed private operators to enter the market and facilitated financing of over US$ 2 billion for investments in wastewater treatment plants.
-Currently, the Chilean urban water production and reuse market is 96 percent privatized.
+Currently, the Chilean water production and reuse market is fully privatized.

-• Privatization has enhanced the market’s competitiveness, overall water quality, and contributed to cost reduction as well as continuity to the point where the country now has 100 percent coverage in both drinking water and sanitation in the urban areas.
+• Privatization has enhanced the market’s competitiveness, overall water quality, and contributed to cost reduction as well as continuity to the point where the country now has 100 percent coverage in both drinking water and sanitation.
 For example, Aguas Andinas is the largest water and sewage utility in Chile that serves around 40 percent of the Chilean population.

 • Chile has achieved 100 percent treatment of its urban wastewater, which is an important step towards sustainability.
-However, there is an opportunity to further enhance economic resilience by transforming wastewater into a productive resource which is currently underutilized.
+However, there is an opportunity to further enhance economic resilience by transforming wastewater into a productive resource which is currently not utilized.

 • The private sector's role in promoting water resilience goes beyond providing water-related services.
 It includes assuming responsibility and leadership for responsible investment that prioritizes sustainability and environmental protection.
 Also, improving the efficiency of water resources and communicating responsible use protocols to their consumers.